 "Well," came the first tentative word even as the young heir to the Malfoy lineage ran a nervous hand through his near white silky strands, "There are no doubt any amount of unsavory persons here.
 My father tells me that they'll let anyone into this school these days.
 Even mudbloods!" he exclaimed with a look of utter disbelief appearing upon his features.
 "We purebloods need to tend to our own."

 "Yes I see," Daphne said as she got to her feet and nodded for Tracey to do as well.
-"All manner of unsavory beings," she agreed shooting him a pointed look which was clearly wasted on him as well as the two boys with him.
+"All manner of unsavory beings," she agreed shooting him a sharp look which was apparently wasted on him as well as the two boys with him.
 "If you'll excuse us, we were on our way to freshen up.
 All this activity today has put us rather out of sorts," she said with a forced smile that never came near her eyes.
 "I'm certain you understand, Mr. Malfoy?" she enquired, one delicate brow rising slightly in question only for a moment before she stepped towards to door only to pause as it was blocked by the two other boys.

 "If you like I can have Crabbe and Goyle here escort you?"
 Malfoy offered as he stood and motioned to the others to step aside, shooting them an angry glare that they hadn't moved on their own accord rather than continuing to block the doorway.